Blue Hussars: Presidential escort

 Within the Irish Army, their disbanding was blamed on a lack of suitable horses, a claim critics ridiculed given that Ireland was and is famed for its horses.
-This has the current result that, while crossbred Irish Draught and Thoroughbred horses are the mounts used by the British Household Cavalry for state and royal occasions, the Republic of Ireland imports motorcycles to fulfill that role in its own ceremonial.
+This has the current result that, while crossbred Irish Draught and Thoroughbred horses are the mounts used by the British Household Cavalry for state and royal occasions, Ireland imports motorcycles to fulfill that role in its own ceremonial.

 Though the Blue Hussars were officially disbanded in 1948, 2 Cavalry Squadron was assigned their role and for a time was equipped with blue Honda motorcycles in honour of their predecessors.
 Due to this association, the unit was occasionally nicknamed the Blue Hussars.